tarepan/Scyclone-PyTorch/README.md

 - [Dependency Notes](#dependency-notes)

 ## Demo
-Link super great impressive high-quatity audio demo.
+ToDO: Link super great impressive high-quatity audio demo.

 ## How to Use
 ### Quick training <!-- omit in toc -->